 The French Riviera or Côte d’Azur is the stretch of Mediterranean coastline in the southeast corner of France and the easternmost section of the Provençal coast.
 It marks the shoreline of the Var and Alpes-Maritimes departments that are part of the wider Provence-Alpes-Côte d’Azur region.

-The city of Menton near the Italian border marks the easternmost border but there’s no consensus as to the westernmost border of the Côte d’Azur or French Riviera.
+The city of Menton near the Italian border marks the easternmost border, but there’s no consensus as to the westernmost border of the Côte d’Azur or French Riviera.

-Fun fact: Even though it’s known as the French Riviera, the Côte d’Azur actually includes a second country: the Principality of Monaco with the renowned Casino of Monte Carlo.
+Fun fact: Even though it’s known as the French Riviera, the Côte d’Azur actually includes a second country: the Principality of Monaco, with the renowned Casino of Monte Carlo.

 Did you know that the French Riviera is part of a wider Mediterranean Riviera?
 The easternmost border of the French Riviera connects to the Italian Riviera, which includes two sections: the Ponente Riviera (west of Genoa) and the Levante Riviera (east of Genoa).
 It coincides with the Ligurian coastline and includes tourist magnets Cinque Terre and Portofino.
 The word “riviera” is Italian for “coastline”.

-French Riviera on the map
+French Riviera history

-It wasn’t until the late 18th century, when British novelist Tobias Smollet published his travel narrative “Travels through France and Italy” after his Grand Tour, that the French Riviera was put on the map as a tourist destination.
+It wasn’t until the late 18th century, when British novelist Tobias Smollett published his travel narrative “Travels through France and Italy” after his Grand Tour, that the French Riviera was put on the map as a tourist destination.

 By the second half of the 19th century, the French Riviera had become a popular winter retreat for the British upper class.
 Around that same time, the railway was introduced, making the French Riviera much more easily accessible.